 Covering plenty of well known names like Jamie Oliver, Nigella Lawson, Raymond Blanc, Gordon Ramsay, Delia Smith, James Martin, Nigel Slater, Marco Pierre White and more – not least plenty of lesser known names – the cookbook simply asks each to list their favorite recipe.
 The resulting combined 100 recipes are more than just different renditions of fish and chips and are mouth-wateringly presented.
 They represent the melting pot of British culture and cuisine and run the gamut of impossibly ridiculous to run to the kitchen right now and get cooking.

-Secrets Of Skinny Cooking – I’m not sure it’s particularly fine form to but a friend a skinny cookbook.
+Secrets Of Skinny Cooking – I’m not sure it’s particularly fine form to buy a friend a skinny cookbook.
 Not if you want to be friends all that much longer.
 Still, there’s some fine recipes in here and lots to recommend.
 This is a book I’ve leaned on time and again this year.

 January resolution jokes aside, I guarantee come the start of the new year guilt will have set in; the health (and pareve) focused recipes here are more than just the “replace mayonnaise with dust” and feel smug variety, and actually deliver a heft of flavor.
-Buy Secrets Of Skinny Cooking on Amazon.com
+Buy Secrets Of Skinny Cooking on Amazon.com (affiliate link, we earn a commission on sales)

 Can It & Ferment It – The name says it all, 75 recipes for canning and fermenting; not least the detailed know how to master both techniques.
 The book is effectively split into the four seasons, so as those dandelions rear their head come March and April, you’ll now have another option other than muttering and eyeing the roundup while no one watches.
 Now you’ll be able to consider dandelion jelly and pickled dandelion buds as choices instead.

 I’ve yet to muster the bravery to attempt anything head on in the book, but concoctions like watermelon rind pickle, curried cauliflower and spring onion kimchi means my 2018 is likely to be probiotically powered to the extreme.
-Buy Can It & Ferment It on Amazon.com
+Buy Can It & Ferment It on Amazon.com (affiliate link, we earn a commission on sales)

 Simply Fish – A fairly no nonsense book.
 Chef Matthew Dolan offers his own personal collection of seafood recipes for every occasion, course and occasion – and again ordered by season.
 Utah doesn’t lend itself perfectly to such a book, but for every recipe requiring local sand dabs there are three more like grilled halibut with sweet pea tendrils and corn stew.
 Nothing you couldn’t easily procure from say Aquarius Fish Company downtown, or Harmons on a good day.

 I particularly like the unfussiness of this book, Dolan seems genuinely more interested in imparting useful info that dazzling with unicorn tears.
 The dishes are solid and easily understandable.
 Smoked trout salad, salmon burgers, ginger and asparagus soup with shrimp – robust and reasonable and every one beautifully presented.
-Buy Simply Fish on Amazon.com
+Buy Simply Fish on Amazon.com (affiliate link, we earn a commission on sales)

 Switch It Up – This compact recipe book by Corrinne Trang has two main goals.
 First and foremost the dishes are geared around healthy eating (indeed the book is partnered with, and proceeds go to, the American Diabetes Association) but more than that everything is presented in a no nonsense, simple fashion.
 Most of the prep and cook times combined for the dishes listed take less than 45 minutes, so also represent a great choice for those in a rush not wanting to fall back on unhealthy easy cheats.

 Each recipe also handily includes the relevant ADA diabetic exchange list info, for those meticulously managing both their diet and health.
-Buy Switch It Up on Amazon.com
+Buy Switch It Up on Amazon.com (affiliate link, we earn a commission on sales)

 Fruit – From the Mississippi Delta to the Gulf Coast, author Nancie McDermott’s recipe book focuses on the fruit (duh) forward dishes of the South.
 While around 50% of the recipes rely on fruit found mostly in the South – there’s still fun and education value to be had here.
 Despite ingredients like pawpaws, mayhaws and scuppernongs being fairly quixotic in these parts – who didn’t just Google scuppernong and learn something.

 Dishes like pawpaw custard pie and mayhaw jelly might be thoroughly impractical and out of reach but there’s plenty to get to grips with using more readily available local product; you’ll be able to brag to your friends about the Ocracoke island fig cake or Surry County peach sonker on the dinner table before them in no time at all.
 And all the while telling them about scuppernongs.
-Buy Fruit on Amazon.com
+Buy Fruit on Amazon.com (affiliate link, we earn a commission on sales)

 Products and gear